cyclejs-community/redux-cycles/README.md

 * Handle your side-effects declaratively.

   Side-effect handling in Redux-saga makes testing easier compared to thunks, but you're still ultimately doing glorified function calls.
-  The Cycle.js architecture pushes side-effect handling further to the edges of your application, leaving your "cycles" (or "epcis") operate on pure streams.
+  The Cycle.js architecture pushes side-effect handling further to the edges of your application, leaving your "cycles" operate on pure streams.

 * Type your business logic.

-  Most of your business logic lives in sagas... and they are hard to impossible to statically type.
+  Most of your business logic lives in sagas... and they are hard/impossible to statically type.
   Have you had silly bugs in your sagas that Flow could have caught?
   I sure had.